nikitavoloboev/data/macOS/macOS.md

 	- `Return` or `⌘ + S` = Save
 	- `ESC` = Cancel
 - I can also press `/` or `~` to quickly go to some directory from a save dialogue.
 And I can press `⌘ + ↑` to go to `parent directory`.
+- Recovery mode: Power off the machine, press the power button and immediately hold Cmd-R.

 ## Links
 - [macOS developer tutorials](https://www.raywenderlich.com/category/macos)